 MOOCs are a great way to introduce further online study if you’re unsure whether it’s right for you.
 At the University of Birmingham, we offer a range of MOOCs and webinars to whet people’s appetites for learning:

-“We see MOOCs as a way to support and strengthen our existing offering,” explains Dr Roshan Boojihawon (Director, Online MSc International Business).
+“We see MOOCs as a way to support and strengthen our existing offering,” explains Dr Roshan Boojihawon (Director, Online MSc International Management).

 The availability of MOOCs are only set to increase and one day soon, you might be able to join a MOOC which forms part of one of our 100% online degrees and trial the course content before you apply.
 You might even be able to use your studies as part of your application to prove your eligibility.